MichaelLarocca/blog-michael-jude-larocca/posts/2024/08-24/my-first-meetup-insights-what-to-expect-and-how-to-prepare.md

 * **Career Advancement:** Discover job opportunities and get career advice from industry experts.

 * **Community Building:** Build lasting friendships and participate in an inclusive environment emphasizing belonging, safety, and trust.

+*Now that you understand the benefits let's dive into what you can expect at a meetup event.*

 ---